 Why Are Rental Property Mortgage Rates Higher?

-The rates you pay when you borrow money directly correspond to the amount of risk a lender believes it’s taking.
+The rates you pay when you borrow money directly correspond to the amount of risk a lender perceives.
 The entire point of a lender checking your credit scores when you apply for a loan is to help assess the risk of doing business with you.
-Personal FICO Scores, for example, predict that likelihood that you’ll become 90 days late or worse on any credit obligation within the next 24 months.
+Personal FICO Scores, for example, can help them predict the likelihood that you’ll become 90 days late or worse on any credit obligation within the next 24 months.

 Higher credit scores indicate that you’re a more trustworthy borrower.
 So, if you have good credit scores, you’ll usually be offered lower interest rates from lenders.
 Yet even people with excellent credit should expect to pay higher interest rates on a rental property loan than they would pay on a loan for their primary residence.
 This treatment is due to the nature of investment property loans themselves.